 - NATO’s ongoing enlargement process poses no threat to any country.
 It is aimed at promoting stability and cooperation, at building a Europe whole and free, united in peace, democracy and common values.

-- Bosnia and Herzegovina was invited to join the Membership Action Plan (MAP) in April 2010 but its participation is pending the resolution of a key issue concerning immovable defence property.
+- Bosnia and Herzegovina was invited to join the Membership Action Plan (MAP) in April 2010.

-- At the 2008 Bucharest Summit, the Allies agreed that Georgia and Ukraine will become members of NATO in future (since 2010, Ukraine has not been formally pursuing membership).
+- At the 2008 Bucharest Summit, the Allies agreed that Georgia and Ukraine will become members of NATO in future.

 More background information